jaxankey/TA2/README.md

 Onboard a cargo ship orbiting a distant planet:

-First officer: "Wow this planet is *crawing* with aliens."
+First officer: "Wow this planet is *crawling* with aliens."

-Down the hallway: "Wow, one of these crates is full of guns with unlimited ammo!"
+Down the hallway: "Hey!
+One of these crates is full of guns with unlimited ammo!"

 Captain: "Excellent.
-We move *immediately*."
+We will transport to the surface *immediately*."

-Helmsman: "Sir, there are absolutely no resources of value on that planet, and we are on a peaceful mission to -" (gun butt strikes forehead)
+Helmsman: "Sir, there are no resources of value on that planet, and we are just a cargo shi-" (gun butt to the forehead)

 Captain: "We don't have time for this.
 LOCK AND LOAD!"